-Since it's impossible to predict the life span of the brake friction materials, there are no specified replacement intervals for these parts.
 The maintenance schedule calls for inspection of all brake components during 30 month or 30,000 mile major services.
-As we mentioned in our Safety Inspection section, it's possible to visually inspect the remaining pad thickness by sighting through the caliper inspection holes.
+It's possible to determine the remaining pad thickness by sighting through the caliper inspection holes.
 A more precise method involves moving the caliper to get a clear shot at the pads.
-The Subaru service manual lists minimum pad thickness specs, as well as disc rotor runout limits.
+The Subaru service manual lists minimum pad thickness specs, as well as rotor runout limits.